 Vendors also work with merchandise and fixture vendors to develop solutions that are already built into the merchandise and/or fixtures, eliminating effort on the retail end.
 In this vein, retailers in all markets are seeing an increase in the number of merchandise vendors who are offering source tagging.

-Source tagging has been successful for manufacturers of electronics, CDs, software, and batteries, whose customers convinced them of the long-term benefits of source tagging, including reduced shortages and quicker sell-throughs.
+Source tagging has been successful n the past for manufacturers of electronics, CDs, software, and batteries, whose customers convinced them of the long-term benefits of source tagging, including reduced shortages and quicker sell-throughs.

 What’s on the Horizon for Retail Security Products?

 The trend in retail security products appears to be to make available an ever-growing array of solutions that can be mixed and matched to meet retailers’ needs.
 There are products for every risk level, merchandise type and size, and level of desired customer interactivity, making it possible for retailers to craft customized solutions that minimize shrink and maximize sales in their own unique settings.

 Several retailers identified some unmet needs they’d like to see addressed, however.
 Lund wanted to see more affordable specialty protective devices for specialty items that will sound alarms when tampered with in-store.
 One of his challenges is managing the variety of devices his stores use.
 “Using a smaller number of devices offers several advantages,” said Lund.
 “It’s easier to train employees how to use them, and you don’t need multiple detachers to remove tags and cables.
 But we carry such a wide variety of merchandise that we end up needing a lot of different solutions.
 I’d like to see more multiple-use devices that we could use on a range of merchandise.”